About The Artist

 The figure drawings are just so, as to invite you to immerse yourself in their world as they are… small, humble, exploratory beings, living within vast lands of richness, chaos and complexities.

-Although the idea came to me and I liked the style of stick figures within these drawings, they are probably unknowingly a small nod to L.S Lowry, as I am a personal fan and have a few prints on the wall at home.
-I like the anonymity of these figures in Lowry’s paintings.
-They convey the volume of populations within cities, existing among countless others just like you, bringing feelings of both community and alienation.
-One of the things in which I think Lowry either knowingly or unknowingly portrays, is a reminder of the fact that you are one within millions of beings at most times on any given continent on this planet.
+Although the idea came to me and I liked the style of stick figures within these drawings, they are probably unknowingly a small nod to L.S Lowry, as among many artists, his work caught my eye from a young age.
+I like the anonymity of Lowry’s figures within his paintings.
+They convey the vastness of populations within cities, existing among countless others just like you, stirring feelings of both community and alienation.

-My figures, I made more alien-like and with less personal character than Lowry’s figures, a more extensive reminder of that we are primarily all the same and we could endeavour to emotionally and mentally exist in such a way.
+My figures, I made more alien-like and with less personal character than Lowry’s figures, a more extensive reminder of that we are all primarily, beings of the same human race and we could endeavour to emotionally and physically exist with this in mind.

-I’m also an admirer of M.C Escher and the illusions he creates within his architectural designs.
-I am now beginning to enjoy and develop purposefully creating an element of optical illusion within these worlds and the buildings that come to be in them.
-Something I am continually exploring with this work, as I seem to gravitate towards architecture and brickwork as a key element.
-A building structure or a careful doodle is often my starting point for each imaginary world and I see where my pen takes me around that.
+I’m also an admirer of M.C Escher’s works and the illusions he creates within his architectural designs.
+I am now beginning to enjoy and develop purposefully creating an element of optical illusion within these worlds and the buildings that come to emerge within them.
+Varying architecture is something I am continually exploring with this work, as I seem to gravitate towards buildings and brickwork as a focal element.
+A building structure or a careful doodle is often my starting point for each imaginary world and I see where my pen takes me around that, sometimes with an idea in mind, but often not.

 ‘Blue Memorabilia Board’ 2016 Mixed media on primed canvas.